mhmdsalem33/mhmdsalem33/README.md

 -->

-I'm mhmd salem , android softwafe developer , i'm interested in computer science in general and Software Development in a specific way, and I have the desire to prove my software abilities and I seek to develop myself and my skills every day.
+I'm mhmd salem , android software developer , i'm interested in computer science in general and Software Development in a specific way, and I have the desire to prove my software abilities and I seek to develop myself and my skills every day.
 - * I’m currently learning mobile development technologies like Android Native and Flutter.
 - * I’m currently learning about Back-End, Database, Algorithms, and Data Structure with C++.
 - * Future Goals: Contribute more to the community and learn more about Computer Science and new technologies that arise.